Mexico changed many aspects of the immigration laws in the "teens." Some of this info will change, but is pretty much accurate as of June 2019.

 The total costs for actually getting a Residente Temporal visa for a couple is around $400-$500 if you use a broker or lawyer.
 It could be more or a little less.
 Much more, you should look for another lawyer.

 I know people who applied in Canada, drove their household goods to the border and imported them under their exemption.
 When they arrived at their new home, they presented themselves to the authorities and their immigration permit was made official.
 Now this does not seem right, but that is what they told me.
 Verify that this will be the case for you if you apply before leaving the USA or Canada.

-Rather than repeat the various Internet rumors, I'd rather not post anything until the new procedures are fully in place.
-Still, the general advice below is valuable in the sense that you should take your time before applying for a visa to live in Mexico.
+My general advice below is valuable in the sense that you should take your time before applying for a visa to live in Mexico.
 For even more words of wisdom, consult with me one-on-one.

 Don't rush into getting a Mexican visa.
 You don't need a Residente Temporal visa to live in Mexico.
 You should live as a tourist in Mexico on tourist permits (FMM - Forma Migratoria Multiple - good for 180 days) before making a decision.
 I recommend you live in Mexico for a year before you decide if living in Mexico is right for you.

 Then you can decide whether you want to go through the bureaucratic maze necessary to obtain a more permanent visa.

 You will find several different products relating to living, working or driving in Mexico on my shopping cart, as well as a description of my consultation services to help you decide if, and where to live in Mexico.